-If you're having trouble connecting a page or account to POWr Social Feed, Facebook Feed, Instagram Feed, Tumblr Feed, or Twitter Feed, please check the following in your plugin:
+If you're having trouble connecting a page or account to POWR Social Feed, Facebook Feed, Instagram Feed, Tumblr Feed, or Twitter Feed, please check the following in your app:

 1. Private content?

 For all social platforms, we can only display public content.
 If there are any age, country, or privacy restrictions set for a profile, we can not display the content from that source.

 Go to Design > Post Content Design > Display Post Text and ensure this setting is toggled to On.

 For text-heavy feeds with Tumblr, Twitter, or RSS feed connected, this could cause the App to appear empty.